-Alison joined the Board of Directors in August 2016.
-She is a project manager at Spark Policy Institute, an agency working on implementing innovative solutions to society’s complex problems.
+Alison is a project manager at Spark Policy Institute, an agency working on implementing innovative solutions to society’s complex problems.
 After working as an advocate for survivors of sexual assault and domestic violence, she pursued her passion for social justice and earned her Masters of Social Work and Animal Assisted Social Work Certificate from the University of Denver.
 She is originally from France and lived in Singapore, Egypt, Dubai, and Australia before settling in Colorado; all the moving around has definitely infected her with the “travel bug” and she plans to continue her exploration of new places every chance she gets.
 Outside of work, Alison enjoys baking, powerlifting, and playing with her rescue dog Grace.
 In addition to serving on CCASA’s Board of Directors, she volunteers on The Blue Bench’s sexual assault hotline.

 Member: Angela Sillas-Green, MA, LPC, Prevention Education Specialist and Counselor, Tu Casa, Inc.